tpernatsch/foamForNuclearTPernatsch/Documentation/doxygen/files/FMU.md

 ## Compiling

-To use the FMI coupling interface in GeN-Foam, the user have to install the [FMU4FOAM](https://github.com/DLR-RY/FMU4FOAM) project developed by the DLR using the following commands:
+To use the FMI coupling interface in GeN-Foam, the user has to install the [FMU4FOAM](https://github.com/DLR-RY/FMU4FOAM) project developed by the DLR using the following commands:
 ```bash
 cd GeN-Foam
 git clone https://github.com/DLR-RY/FMU4FOAM.git